elijahcharles18/Easy-Visa-Project/README.md

 - **Machine Learning Models**: Predictive models to estimate job certification outcomes.
 - **Visualizations**: Clear and interactive visualizations to aid decision-making.

+## Key Insights

+- **Education Level**: The education level of employees, particularly high school and master's degrees, is the most critical factor, strongly influencing job performance and role alignment.
+- **Job Experience**: Prior job experience significantly impacts performance, suggesting that experienced employees are better suited for the roles analyzed.
+- **Prevailing Wage**: Competitive wages are crucial for job satisfaction and retention, highlighting the need for well-structured compensation packages.
+- **Geographical Factors**: Regional and continental factors affect performance, indicating the need for location-specific strategies.
+- **Model Performance**: The Tuned Gradient Boost and XGBoost Classifiers excel across all metrics, making them ideal for predictive tasks, while Decision Tree models, especially without tuning, are less effective.

+## Business Insight

+Business insights suggest that visa approval is more likely for applicants with higher education (Bachelor’s or above) and relevant job experience, especially if they come from Europe, Africa, or Asia.
+Focusing recruitment efforts on regions where demand aligns with educational qualifications—such as the Northeast for Master's degrees—can optimize success.
+Offering a prevailing wage around $72,000 or higher and preferring annual wage units over hourly ones also increases approval chances.
+Additionally, gathering data on employer wage offers and employee specialization can help tailor hiring strategies, improving alignment with trends that favor successful visa applications.

+## Recommendations

+- **Hiring**: Focus on candidates with relevant education and experience.
+- **Model Deployment**: Use advanced models like Tuned Gradient Boost and XGBoost for reliable predictions.
+- **Regional Strategies**: Customize hiring, compensation, and training based on regional needs.
+- **Prioritization**: Prioritize applicants with higher education levels (Bachelor's, Master's, or Doctorate) and relevant job experience, as they have higher chances of visa approval.
+- **Focus Regions**: Emphasize hiring from Europe, Africa, and Asia, and consider focusing on regions with greater demand for specific education levels (e.g., Master's in the Northeast).
+- **Compensation**: Ensure that the prevailing wage meets or exceeds $72,000, and prefer applicants with annual wage units over hourly ones.
+- **Data Collection**: Collect additional data on employer wage offers and employee specializations to refine the selection process further and align with trends observed in successful visa approvals.

 ## Installation

 1. Clone the repository: